YaoChenLabWashU/neuroscience_sleep_scoring/README.md

 > }<br>

 Place your datasets (for instance, `StatesAcq1_hr0.npy`, `downsampEMG_Acq1_hr0.npy` and `downsampEEG_Acq1_hr0.npy` for each scoring) inside the initial_data folder. <br>
-Go back to the home directory and run `python train_model.py`.
+Go back to the home directory and run `python train_model.py [path to your Score_Settings.json]`.
+For instance, using the sample file directory above, you should run `python train_model.py /home/ChenLab_Sleep_Scoring/Score_Settings.json`.

 #### - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 #### Step 6: Score!